s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

  - Merging old segments avoids the problem of data files getting **fragmented** over time.
 Hash table index also has limitations:
 - The hash table must **fit** in **memory**, so if you have a very large number of keys, you’re out of luck.
 In principle, you could maintain a hash map on disk, but unfortunately it is difficult to make an on-disk hash map perform well.
 It requires **a lot of random access I/O**.
-- Range queries are not efficient.
+- **Range** queries are not efficient.
 For example, you cannot easily scan over all keys between kitty00000 and kitty99999—you’d have to look up each key individually in the hash maps.

 ## SSTables and LSM-Trees
 These pairs appear in the order that they were written, and values later in the log take precedence over values for the same key earlier in the log.
-We require that the sequence of key-value pairs is sorted by key.
+We require that the sequence of key-value pairs is **sorted by key**.
 We call this format **Sorted String Table**, or **SSTable** for short.
 We also require that each key only appears once within each merged segment file.
 SSTables have several big advantages:
 - Merging segments is simple and efficient, even if the files are bigger than the available memory.
-The approach is like the one used in the mergesort algorithm.
+The approach is like the one used in the **mergesort algorithm**.
 ![[Pasted image 20240619070219.png|600]]

 - In order to find a particular key in the file, you no longer need to keep an index of all the keys in memory.
 You still need an in-memory index to tell you the offsets for some of the keys, but it can be sparse: one key for every few kilobytes of segment file is sufficient, because a few kilobytes can be scanned very quickly.
 For example if you now `hadbag` and `hadsome` offset, you can scan keys between them to find `hadiwork` offset.